Jun 27 , 2020

 Some Weedy Words You May Want to Know:

-Adhesive strip – generally organic, vegan and non-GMO; usually made from some kind of natural gum.
+Adhesive strip – generally organic, vegan and non-GMO; this strip lies along the joint paper edge and is usually made from some kind of natural gum.
 You make the strip sticky by licking it with your tongue, and then you press the strip against the paper on the rolling sheet to glue it down.

-Blunt – a blunt is a cannabis cigar, sometimes made with actual tobacco leaf wraps from cigars that have had the tobacco core removed; sometimes larger joints are referred to as blunts, and these are also called fatties.
+Blunt – Famous in cannabis culture, a blunt is a cannabis cigar, sometimes made with actual tobacco leaf wraps from cigars that have had the tobacco core removed; sometimes larger joints are referred to as blunts, and these are also called fatties.

-Hemp wick - Made from hemp twine dipped in or otherwise coated in wax (typically beeswax); some pot peeps prefer this to a butane lighter for lighting pipes or joints because there are no butane fumes.
-Generally you light the hemp wick with your lighter, then put the burning hemp to your weed bowl or doobie tip.
+Hemp wick - Made from hemp twine dipped in or otherwise coated in wax (typically beeswax); some cannabis users prefer this to a butane lighter for lighting pipes or joints because there are no butane fumes.
+Generally, you light one end of the hemp wick with your lighter, then put the burning hemp to your weed bowl or doobie tip.

-Rolling papers – Rolling papers started out as something specifically for hand-rolling cigarettes but as weed became more and more popular there were soon specialty papers specifically made for rolling joints – Zig Zag is one such brand that has a reputation for being used chiefly for making joints, though they can be used with tobacco as well; RAW is another well-known rolling paper brand.
+Rolling papers – Papers used to roll a joint started out as something specifically for hand-rolling cigarettes, but as weed became more and more popular there were soon specialty papers specifically made for joint rolling – Zig Zag is one such brand that has a reputation for being used chiefly for making joints, though they can be used with tobacco as well; RAW is another well-known brand for joint paper.

 Rolling Tray – A flat, portable surface that you can use to put your grinder, paper and weed on and use to roll your joint.